-SEAmester II will run in parallel to the scientific objectives of the South Atlantic Meridional Overturning Circulation (SAMOC) programme and will carry out a full hydrographic survey of the SAMBA line, which stretches from Cape Town to 0°E. SAMOC is a multi-institutional, international collaboration and designed to provide long-term observations of the Agulhas Current’s leakage volume, heat and salt transport and its variability from seasonal to interannual timescales.
-SAMOC’s objectives are to determine how the Agulhas Current and its role in the global conveyor belt varies over time.
+SEAmester will run in parallel to the scientific objectives of the Agulhas System Climate Array (ASCA) spearheaded by DSTs SAEON Egagasini node.
+ASCA is a multi-institutional, international collaboration and designed to provide the first long-term observations of Agulhas Current volume, heat and salt transport and its variability from seasonal to interannual timescales.
+ASCA’s objectives are to determine how the Agulhas Current and its role in the global conveyor belt varies over time.

 What will be expected from me?

 You will be expected to choose one of two module steams – either Tools of the Trade or Oceans in a Changing World (see overleaf).
 Learning will comprise of daily class-room